joankabello/my_rpg_2017/README.md

 # my_rpg_2017
-A Role Playing Game made in the end of the first year with my teammate @Najada.
- *Works only with CSFML Library in Linux*
+A Role Playing Game made in the end of the first year *Works only with CSFML Library in Linux*